-The NWFSC Wellness/Fitness Center in Raider Arena is close for general use by students, employees and the public for the foreseeable future.
+The NWFSC Wellness/Fitness Center in Raider Arena is open for general use by students, employees and the public from 8am – 8pm Mon-Fri.

-On March 2, 2021, Northwest Florida State College was notified that a member of the campus community tested positive for COVID-19.
+On Aug 3, 2021, Northwest Florida State College was notified that 2 members of the campus community tested positive for COVID-19.
 In coordination with local health officials, the College has identified the days and locations this person was on campus.
 With that information, all individuals who potentially had contact with the person were notified.
 In alignment with the Centers for Disease Control and Prevention and local health officials, Northwest Florida State College has developed protocols for dealing with positive cases and is following those protocols.

 Where can I find the latest information about Northwest Florida State College’s response to COVID-19?

 The latest information about Northwest Florida State College’s response to COVID-19 is available on our Coronavirus Updates page.

 People who have tested positive for COVID-19.

 If you had a positive COVID-19 test AND have remained asymptomatic, you may discontinue isolation when at least 10 days have passed since your first positive COVID-19 test.
 If you test positive for COVID-19 and HAVE symptoms, then you must self-isolate for 10 days after symptom onset and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of symptoms.

 People who have been in close contact with someone who has COVID-19 – excluding people who have had COVID-19 within the past 3 months.